 In order to minimize the potential for habitat loss, work areas will be demarcated in order to ensure that the contractor does not work beyond those bounds.
 Vegetation ground cover to be used on the Project location will be selected in consideration of promotion of wildlife features.
-The installation of the fence may trap wildlife within the Project location, such as turtle species that may occasionally enter the Project location from the animal movement corridor, however, suitable alternate habitat and movement corridors will remain present within the surrounding areas.
+The installation of the fence may trap wildlife within the Project location, such as deer and coyote species that may venture from the animal movement corridor, however, suitable alternate habitat and movement corridors will remain present within the surrounding areas such that the fence will have a negligible impact on populations of large mammals and reptiles.
 Once the fence is completed, a visual search of the Project location will be conducted to search for any trapped wildlife species.
-If species are observed, they will be either directed off of the Project site or collected by a designated employee, who has been provided with protocols for the safe handling and transport of wildlife, and transported to the nearest available location off site and released.
+If species are observed, they will be either directed off of the Project site (i.e., in the case of deer) or collected by a designated employee, who has been provided with protocols for the safe handling and transport of wildlife, and transported to the nearest available location off site and released.